labinfo-lncc/DEGRE/README.md

 - log2FC - the log2 fold-change.
 - *P*-value - the *P*-value computed for each gene in the Wald test (confirmar o nome certinho).
 - *Q*-value - the corrected *P*-values using BH or BON methods.
+- averagelogCPM - the log2CPM for each gene.